NolanKnievel/Nextflix/user_stories.md

 As a teenager, I care about what others think about a movie before I decide if I want to watch it or not.

+As a casual watcher, I want to keep a personal watchlist of shows/movies so I can easily find them later.

+As a critic, I want to write in-depth review for shows/movies so I can share my insights and build a community

+As a picky watcher, I want to sort shows/movies by genre, rating, etc. so I can find content that matches my taste.

 **EXCEPTIONS**